 From complex electronic health record systems to mobile health applications, technological innovation and adoption have proved especially challenging – even downright polarizing – for the health care industry.
 But this is all changing due to requirements set forth in the federal Health Information Technology (HITECH) Act and the Affordable Care Act.
-There is also increased pressure to lower the rising cost of health care while improving quality.
+Finding tools for health administrators which lower the cost of health care while improving quality is the challenge.

 Entrepreneurs and technology companies are focusing on providing tech tools that can satisfy regulations, lower costs and improve the effectiveness of both health administrators and health practitioners.
 But success or failure of these technologies often depends on financial resources, effective leadership, and, perhaps most of all, intent; specifically, whether healthcare providers are using them as a means to enhance the quality of care – not just increase the speed at which it’s delivered.

 Electronic health records (EHR) represent an ongoing effort to streamline care by digitizing patient data.
 An EHR is a digital version of a patient’s medical record that can be updated in real-time by authorized health professionals.
 It provides a broad view of a patient’s medical history by allowing medical diagnoses, conditions, treatment plans, and test results to be accessed quickly and securely using Web-enabled devices.